-The following was the report in the local paper of his death.
+The following was the report of his death in the local paper:

 “On Tuesday January 24 1882 there passed away from among us one whose services though of the humblest, were so faithfully and heartily rendered that they would seem to deserve a recall in our columns.